 BHNC is considering utilizing state laws such as AB-2011 or SB-35 to expedite the approval of 100% affordable housing projects as we redevelop 3300 Mission Street.
 In general, for projects with fewer than 150 units, expedited review requires the Planning Department to complete a thorough review within 60 – 90 days.

 We are embarking on a pre-development phase beginning in September 2023 that will provide ample opportunities for community engagement.
-We plan to begin construction in spring 2025 and deliver 35 new units of affordable housing to the Mission in summer/fall 2026.
+We plan to begin construction in December 2024 and deliver 35 new units of affordable housing to Mission Bernal in fall 2026.

 As the project evolves, BHNC and our partners are collaborating with the community of 3300 Mission Street to ensure the project is a welcome addition to the neighborhood.
 As pre-development begins, we encourage neighbors, previous tenants, and other community members to contact the development team at [email protected] to learn about upcoming community meetings and stay up-to-date as we work to bring new affordable housing to the Mission.